Energy Forecasting in Smart Grid Systems: A Review of the State-of-the-art Techniques: Applications of forecasting in Energy systems

 \section{Applications of forecasting in Energy systems}

-Energy forecasting with high accuracy and precision can provide significant insights for grid planning and reliability for demand and generation.
+Energy forecasting with high accuracy and precision can provide significant insights for grid planning and reliability and has a wide range of applications including load shedding, optimum dispatch, peak load shaving, etc. \cite{hernandez2014survey}.
 The data generated from SG systems is usually related to the energy consumption by end users involving residential, commercial, and industrial consumers as shown in Fig. \ref{overview}.
-Moreover, additional data is generated from distributed energy resources (DERs) such as solar and wind power plants.
-The generated data is further utilized by forecasting methods to forecast energy generation, consumption, and prices in SG systems.
-Energy forecasting has a wide range of applications including load shedding, optimum dispatch, peak load shaving, etc. \cite{hernandez2014survey}.
+Furthermore, additional data is generated from distributed energy resources (DERs) such as solar and wind power plants.
+The generated data is further utilized by forecasting methods to forecast energy generation, demand, and prices in SG systems.
 The authors in \cite{rossi2019smart} surveyed various challenges and trends of demand forecasting with respect to different time horizons and regions.
-Similarly, in \cite{hsiao2014household} authors compared existing statistical methods for demand forecasting and emphasized the significance of attaining least RMSE.
-Further, Kong \textit{et al.} in \cite{kong2017short} employed DL methods to forecast short-term energy consumption and demand for individual households using highly granular data.
+Similarly, in \cite{hsiao2014household} authors compared existing statistical methods for demand forecasting and emphasized the significance of attaining least root- mean-square error (RMSE).
+Further, Kong \textit{et. al.} in \cite{kong2017short} employed DL methods to forecast short-term energy consumption and demand for individual households using highly granular data.

 As energy generation using renewable-based DER is more intermittent due to exogenous factors such as weather changes and user behaviors, ensuring high forecasting accuracy is a very challenging task in the grid today \cite{voyant2018prediction}.
 In this regard, \cite{liu2018vector} used vector autoregressive (VAR) to forecast solar irradiance, temperature, and wind speed for 61 locations in the United States.
-Similarly, Messner \textit{et al.} in \cite{messner2019online} used VAR method to forecast wind power generation based on high dimensional data.
+Similarly, Messner \textit{et. al.} in \cite{messner2019online} used VAR method to forecast wind power generation based on high dimensional data.